gitext-rs/git-stack/docs/reference.md

 - Doesn't show status as you progress through review
 - Fairly verbose
 - Have to manually select your base to limit to relevant commits
+- Slower because it loads the entire commit graph into memory to sort it

 ### `git stack --pull`